-How Do I Know if I have a Pinched Nerve?
+How Do I Know if I Have a Pinched Nerve?

 Symptoms of a pinched nerve are usually felt in the extremities, either the arms or legs, depending on where the pinched nerve occurred.
 Symptoms include numbness, tingling, pain that radiates along the nerve path, and a sensation of pins and needles.
-The longer the nerve remains compressed the more chance there is that permanent damaged may occur.
-Because of this it is important to seek treatment as soon as the condition is diagnosed.
+The longer the nerve remains compressed the more chance there is that permanent damage may occur.
+Because of this, it is important to seek treatment as soon as the condition is diagnosed.

 Do you have any of these symptoms and think you may be suffering from a pinched nerve?
 We have a quick and easy tool to help gather some information from you to help us determine what your problem is and get you on the road to recovery.

-The real question is “what treatment is best to treat your pinched nerve?”.
+The real question is: What treatment is best to treat your pinched nerve?
 Use our Treatment Match tool to quickly get started in finding the right treatment for you.

 Treatment For Pinched Nerves